 Extended Service Providers

 Extended Services are funded by sources other than TWC-VR for as long as needed to ensure the customer remains stable in his or her employment.
-Extended Services begin before the customer's achievement of SE Benchmark 5 Job Stability.
+Extended Services begin when the customer achieves job stability.
 The Supported Employment Specialist coordinates and trains all Extended Service providers.

 The only exception for Extended Services being provided by resources other than TWC-VR is for a VR customer who is a "youth with a disability" that does not have comparable benefits or resources available for Extended Services.
 VR can purchase Extended Services for VR customers who are "youth with disabilities" through Job Skills Training for only VR customers for a period of up to four years or until the youth reaches age 25, whichever occurs first.
 When VR is providing Extended Services for a customer and is purchasing Job Skills Training the VR counselor must continually seek alternate resources for Extended Services and document the resources sought out in a case note.
 When comparable benefits or resources are found for Extended Services, VR must stop the purchase of Job Skills Training as an Extended Services.